 Selecting A Lender

-- Look for a loan officer who is experienced in construction lending, preferably log or timber frame construction.
+- Look for an experienced construction lending loan officer, preferably in log or timber frame construction.
 You will want to deal with an expert that you can rely on during the building process.

 - Ensure your lender will accommodate the required payment terms of your log home or timber frame company.
 Understanding this upfront can save many challenges later in the process.

-- During your research, you will find that lenders offer two types of Construction loans: A Two-Time Close means the lender will provide you with a construction loan that you will need to refinance into a new permanent mortgage loan once the home is completed.
+- With a Two-Time Close loan, the construction loan is refinanced into a new permanent mortgage loan once the home is completed.
 This type of transaction requires that you re-qualify for the new permanent mortgage, and it also requires that you pay two sets of closing costs.

 During the construction of your home, you will typically pay an interest-only payment based on the loan’s balance.
 As your balance increases, so will your monthly payment.
 When the home is complete, the payment will include Principal, Interest, Tax and Insurance (like a normal conventional loan).
 Construction loan terms vary from 6 months to 12 months and beyond.
 Check with your lender for more specific information about your situation.